tyson-hu/Food-Scanner-App/docs/testing/INTEGRATION_TESTS.md

    }
    ```
 4. **Add to test plan** if needed:
-   - Add to `FoodScanner-PR.xctestplan` for local development
+   - Add to `FoodScanner.xctestplan` for local development
    - Add to `FoodScanner-CI-Offline.xctestplan` skipped tests for CI
 5. **Update documentation** if needed